 The Board of Commissioners, pursuant to N.C.
-GEN. STAT. §160A-388, does establish a Board of Adjustment.
+Gen. Stat. §160A-388, does establish a Board of Adjustment.
 Such board shall consist of at least five members appointed by the Board of Commissioners, with membership providing for a means of proportional representation of the Town's territorial jurisdiction.
 The appointments shall be for staggered terms.
 Subsequent or new reappointments shall be for three-year terms; all appointments to fill vacancies shall be for the unexpired term.
 The Board of Commissioners shall also appoint three alternate members to serve on the Board of Adjustment in the absence of any regular member.
 Alternate members shall be appointed in the same manner as regular members and at the regular time for appointment.
-Each alternate member, while attending any regular or special meeting of the Board of Adjustment and serving in the absence of any regular member, shall have and exercise all the powers and duties of any regular member, shall have and exercise all the powers and alternate members shall be residents of the Town and shall serve without pay.
+Each alternate member, while attending any regular or special meeting of the Board of Adjustment and serving in the absence of any regular member, shall have and exercise all the powers and duties of any regular member absent from the meeting.
+All members and alternate members shall be residents of the Town and shall serve without pay.